 Many queer Dutch people move to Amsterdam to be unapologetically themselves.
 And if you visit Amsterdam, you can truly feel free to be yourself and enjoy all its beauty.

-It’s a city where our love story began, so Amsterdam has a special place in our hearts.
+It’s the city where our love story began, so Amsterdam has a special place in our hearts.

 Continue reading for the ultimate guide to lesbian Amsterdam from two locals!
-Including the best lesbian bars, lesbian clubs, our insider tips and spots, gay events, where to stay in Amsterdam, and the best things to do.
+Including the best lesbian bars and lesbian clubs, our insider tips and spots, gay events, where to stay in Amsterdam, and the best things to do.

 Good to know before your visit: in the Netherlands, you visit a café for coffee and a coffee shop for smဝking!